How to get to Tui?

 By car

-Tips for getting from Santiago and Vigo to Tui
+Tips for Getting from Santiago and Vigo to Tui

-• from Santiago de Compostela: train with Renfe or bus with Monbus to Vigo, and then another bus with Lugove;
+- from Santiago de Compostela: train with Renfe or bus with Monbus to Vigo, and then another bus with Lugove;

-• from Vigo: bus with Lugove.
+- from Vigo: bus with Lugove.

-A pilgrim waiting for the bus
+A pilgrim waiting for a bus

 And if I come by car, what options do I have?

-Return from Santiago by bus
+Returning from Santiago by bus

 If you decide to leave your car in Tui and return to pick it up after completing your pilgrimage to Santiago, you have the options mentioned above.

-Vehicle transfer from Tui to Santiago
+Vehicle Transfer from Tui to Santiago

-And if I need a transfer?
+What if I need a transfer?